Loss, Grief, and Healing in ‘I Like Movies’

 The following is a review of the film ‘I Like Movies.’
-For our exclusive interview with the director please click here.
+For our interview with the director please click here.

 A month later, he killed himself while under the influence.